Gabor Maté: Medicine

 In his books and lectures, Maté has emphasized the role of biopsychosocial aspects of pathology and the role of psychological trauma and stress.
 He underlines the importance of relationships and social attachment for learning and health.
 His ideas are consistent with a trauma-informed care framework.

 Maté defines addiction as the use of any behaviour or substance to relieve pain in the short term that leads to negative consequences in the long term.
 He asserts that without addressing the root cause of the pain, a person may try to stop but will ultimately crave further relief and be prone to relapse.
-By this definition, many things in modern culture have the potential to become addictive, such as gambling, sex, food, work, social media, and drugs.
+By this definition, many things in modern culture have the potential to become addictive, such as gambling, sex, food, work, social media, drugs, pornography, and computer games.
 He argues the "war on drugs" punishes addicts and entrenches addiction more deeply, as studies show that stress is the biggest driver of addictive relapse and behaviour.
 He says a system that marginalizes, ostracizes, and institutionalizes people in facilities with no care and easy access to drugs only worsens the problem.

 In a live-streamed interview with Prince Harry in March 2023, Maté diagnosed the prince publicly with PTSD, ADHD, anxiety, and depression, based on his conversation with him and reading his autobiography, Spare.
 During the chat, Maté told Prince Harry that he had diagnosed him with ADD after reading through his book and hearing about his life experiences.
+Mental health experts criticized the exchange as unorthodox and irresponsible, noting that formal psychiatric diagnoses require structured clinical evaluation rather than public interviews or book reviews.

 Criticisms

 Stanton Peele, psychologist and psychotherapist, disagrees with Maté's notion of "tracing every case of addiction back to childhood trauma."
 Peele writes that Maté, whom he still admired for his work with Insite, where he also had worked, offers "a reductionist vision of addiction".

-James C. Coyne, a professor at the University of Pennsylvania, suggests that Maté "urges us to abandon what has evolved to be evidence-based solutions to health and social problem," although conceding that "overspecialization in research and clinical practice is an important issue".
+James C. Coyne, a professor at the University of Pennsylvania, suggested that Maté "urges us to abandon what has evolved to be evidence-based solutions to health and social problems," although conceding that "overspecialization in research and clinical practice is an important issue".
 This is echoed by Vincenzo Di Nicola, professor at the University of Montreal, who wrote that while many of his views are acceptable and based on "well-trod ground", some of his work is not evidence-based.

 Nick Haslam, of the University of Melbourne, found "Maté's focus on trauma as the singular primary cause of ill health is unbalanced".